Connect to share and comment

 Little people fighting

-Above: the Maserati store in the upscale Siam Paragon Mall in Bangkok, Thailand on Dec.
-11, 2012.
-Below: scenes from the slum of Klong Toei in Bangkok, Thailand on Dec.
-10, 2012.
+Above: The Maserati store in the upscale Siam Paragon Mall in Bangkok, Thailand.
+Below: Scenes from the slum of Klong Toei in Bangkok, Thailand.

 From within Central World, perhaps Bangkok’s hippest mall, there is little to suggest that the complex was recently the scene of Thailand’s worst political violence in decades.